BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ## Release Planning
 - Release 1
   - Complete all research spikes associated with the project components
+  - Get Keylime up and running on a Docker container
   - Communicate with TPM hardware
 - Release 2
+  - Plan out all elements that need to be modified and what modifications needed to be made
   - Verify trust of a KVM hypervisor
 - Release 3
   - Extend trust from one hardware TPM to one QEMU/KVM vTPM